Did you know that Clavering holds the 'Green Flag' award: the highest level of the Eco-Schools award scheme?

 The success of our work to promote healthy living, PE and school sport has resulted in us sharing our practice and writing case studies for a variety of local and national organisations; in addition, Mr McAvoy has been recruited by the Youth Sport Trust to volunteer as a Headteacher Ambassador and we are proud to be a Lead Health & Wellbeing School for the Youth Sport Trust.

 GLOBAL CITIZENSHIP, INTERNATIONAL SCHOOL AWARD AND FAIRTRADE

 The aim of our international learning activities is in line with our vision of equipping our children for life in a global society and work in a global economy.
 Our ‘global citizenship’ work is an opportunity to extend our pupils’ views of the world and help them to explore their perceptions.
 We also appreciate that our ‘global citizenship’ work helps our pupils to recognise connections and interdependencies and to think critically about different cultural, economic and political perspectives.

-We are very proud that we have twice been awarded the Full International School Award by the British Council for our outstanding achievements in developing and embedding global citizenship within our curriculum.
-We were first awarded the Full International School Award in 2012 and renewed our status in 2015.
+We are very proud that we have been awarded the Full International School Award by the British Council for our outstanding achievements in developing and embedding global citizenship within our curriculum.
+We were first awarded the Full International School Award in 2012 and renewed our status in 2015 and again in 2018.
 The British Council praised us for our ‘creative and very imaginative international activities’ and how our ‘international collaborative projects were clearly defined in terms of aims and achieving outstanding outcomes’.

 As part of our ‘global citizenship’ work, we have completed a variety of collaborative projects with schools from around the world.
 One of our best eco-linked projects was with a school in Kenya that focused on the school grounds and growing tomatoes.